theherta0000-cell/Moniq/README.md

 Slowing/speeding up songs with pitch also being changed

-Being able to download the files from your library
+Being able to download music files

 Playlist support with shuffle